-Spend some time dialing in your perfect fuzz tones and be sure to write them down as this pedal doesn’t have presets.
+Spend some time dialling in your perfect fuzz tones, and be sure to write them down as this pedal doesn’t have presets.
 What it does have, however, is a variety of fuzz sounds that get it a spot on this list.

 ZVex Effects is featured in My New Microphone’s Top 11 Best Boutique Guitar/Bass Pedal Brands To Know & Use.

 Death By Audio Fuzz War

 The Death by Audio Fuzz War (link to check the price on Amazon) is another superb fuzz pedal with a sound as big as its housing.

 Death By Audio’s Fuzz War is a simple and nasty fuzz pedal.
 Defined as a “high-tech fuzz mutilator,” the Fuzz War is capable of insane fuzz effects.

 In fact, even with only 3 knobs, the Fuzz War can be dialled in to produce a user-defined fuzz that will work with specific musical tastes.
 Spend some time with it, and you’ll surely get a thick sustaining fuzz to call your own.